WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * Continue writing first draft of Turing way chapter.
 * Start working on presentation for lab meeting.
+* Write up a definition of the different email groups for project somewhere on GitHub.

 #### Where do you need help from Kirstie?

 * Presentation for lab meeting.
+  * KW: Also really useful for my presentation to the exec?
+Can you (ask the teams to help you to) make a slide of each research question?

 #### Any other topics